NSW Work Injury Claim

 How do I know which service path fits my claim?

-Most workers do not need to guess the legal category perfectly at the start.
-The best path usually depends on the live pressure point in the claim: liability, weekly payments, treatment, WPI thresholds, or possible work injury damages.
-That is why the related hubs and claim-check pathways matter.
+Most workers do not need to identify the legal category before making an enquiry.
+The relevant page depends on whether the current issue concerns liability, weekly payments, treatment, permanent impairment, or possible work injury damages.

 Can one claim involve more than one service pathway?